France-Arizona Institute for Global Grand Challenges

-On Wednesday, April 14, 2021, Dr. Robert Robbins, President of the University of Arizona, and Pr.
-Antoine Petit, Chairman and CEO of the Centre national de la recherche scientifique (CNRS), entered into a Memorandum of Understanding to establish the France-Arizona Institute for Global Grand Challenges, the first of its kind CNRS International Research Center (IRC).
-This application for designation as a RII institute enacts the UArizona’s implementation enterprise.
-As such, there is reference to the signed MOU throughout this application.
+On April 14, 2021, Dr. Robert Robbins, President of the University of Arizona, and Dr. Antoine Petit, Chairman and CEO of the Centre national de la recherche scientifique (CNRS), entered into a Memorandum of Understanding to establish the France-Arizona Institute for Global Grand Challenges, the first of its kind CNRS International Research Center (IRC).
+The FA institute enacts the UArizona’s implementation enterprise.

-The France-Arizona Institute for Global Grand Challenges facilitates best-in-class research, international research, focusing on the grandest challenges: the search for life beyond Earth, the investigation into the nature of dark matter and dark energy, the advancement of the digital revolution with accessibility and fairness for all, the innovation of water solutions in arid places across the world, and the anticipation and prevention of global crises in both climate and human health.
+The France-Arizona Institute for Global Grand Challenges facilitates best-in-class international research, focusing on the grandest challenges: the search for life beyond Earth, the investigation into the nature of dark matter and dark energy, the advancement of the digital revolution with accessibility and fairness for all, the innovation of water solutions in arid places across the world, and the anticipation and prevention of global crises in climate, biodiversity, ecosystem services, and human health.

-- Extend and strengthen our interdisciplinary and transdisciplinary research’s global reach through the CNRS-UArizona (France-Arizona) branded collaboration, which will attract both domestic and international students, collaborators, and donors.
+Extend and strengthen our interdisciplinary and transdisciplinary research’s global reach through the CNRS-UArizona (France-Arizona) branded collaboration.